wesleyyxie/osu-scorepost/README.md

 - Unfortunately, scores that are not the user's best on the map will not display the Geki and Katu counts.
 - Geki and Katu counts for Taiko scores are not available yet.
 - Differentiating between S-Ranks with sliderbreaks and FC's with some sliderend drops is not perfect.
 This is because the osu!
 API does not differientiate between the 2 scenarios.
 The current temporary solution is that a score that has a 0 miss count and a max combo of more than or equal to 20 less than the beatmap's max combo is counted as an FC.
 (TLDR: A score is counted as an FC if score max combo >= beatmap max combo - 20)
+- The generated screenshot is not draggable
+- Screenshot generator can only use the beatmapset background instead of beatmap background.
 - This website is still in the early stages of development, so there may be bugs.
 Please report any issues, and I'll address them as soon as possible.
-- Screenshot generator can only use the beatmapset background instead of beatmap background.

 ## Acknowledgements
 - The skin used for the results screen is [Aristia(Edit)](https://skins.osuck.net/skins/485?v=0).